tumi23/Jertep/docs/AdministrationManual.md

  - brew install gradle

 -
-####Play Tic Tac Toe on your computer.
+####How to play Tic Tac Toe on your computer.
 Now you have to go to[GitHub](https://github.com/peturs15/Jertep) and download the project as .zip/.tar.gz

 On Unix/Linux open the command prompt and go the location of the folder.
-Write the command *./bin/deploy* to run the game
+Write the command *./bin/compile* to run the game

 On Unix/Linux open the terminal and go to the location of the folder.
 Write the command *sh .\bin\deploy*